Bleeding Gums Treatment Philadelphia, PA

 Taking care of your teeth and gums is the sole way to prevent gingivitis or gum disease:

-• If your teeth and gums or sensitive, avoid very hot or very cold foods or beverages
+- If your teeth and gums are sensitive, avoid very hot or very cold foods or beverages

 Treatment for Gum Disease

-Over-the-counter or at-home remedies for bleeding gums are not a viable solution and gingivitis or gum disease should always be treated by a dentist.
-Depending on the condition of your gums, Dr. Conover and Dr. Doray can perform several treatment options.
+Over-the-counter or at-home remedies for bleeding gums are not a viable solution, and a dentist should always treat gingivitis or gum disease.
+Depending on the condition of your gums, Dr. Conover can perform several treatment options.

 Gingivitis Treatment